 Most of the bars in Nashville require guests to be 21+, especially after dark.
 Many have bouncers that will card visitors at the door.
 You will have to show your ID all weekend, so keep it in a place you can easily access.
 A lanyard with a pocket or a fanny pack may not seem glamorous, but it will be appreciated once you're there.

-The partying starts in Nashville at 10:30 AM, every day of the year.
-Many bridal parties come from towns with a club scene and don't party till late-night.
-Nashville is a day drinking town.
-Pace yourself.
+The partying typically starts around 10:30AM in Nashville, every day of the year.
+Many bridal parties hail from towns with a late-night club scene, and while nights in Nashville are lively, this is a day drinking town.
+Pace yourself!